ArcticFox-Dev/SRGEnt/README.md

 ## Changelog

+### 0.5.5
+- Split the Unity specific generation into its own generator so that it can be easier removed if not needed.
 ### 0.5.4
 - Switched groups to not sort entities by default.
 - Added a flag to systems constructor to enable sorting if needed.